taboola/Android-HP4U-SDK-demo/README.md

 To swap articles with content from Taboola, call the `shouldSwapItemInSection` function in your OnBind methd to get the swapped item's content.
-It returns YES if the item was swapped, NO if it wasn't.
+It returns True if the item was swapped, False if it wasn't.

         public boolean shouldSwapItemInSection(